lit/lit.dev/packages/lit-dev-content/site/blog/2022-07-19-lit-for-polymer-users.md

 For two-way bindings, Polymer uses its own protocol, which has three main components:

-*   A one-way binding from host to child.
+*   A binding from host to child.

 *   An event listener that handles property change events from the child element.